Roy214/SDG_german/README.md

+The LLMBlocks of RHEL AI are optimized for English.
 This is created to test the capability of RHEL AI synthentic data generation in german.
 - The qna.yaml file is in German.
 - The source data is in German